boydjc/SiteAnalyzer/README.md

-# getConData
+# SiteAnalyzer
-Python application to get connection data from POST requests
+Python Flask app that is used to look at the traffic to my developer site.